Student FAQsAre you a Business? See Business FAQs

 Where can I purchase my Stint uniform?

-You can purchase your Stint uniform from the Stint Essentials Shop, or from most high-street retailers (H&M, Zara, Primark etc).
+You can purchase your Stint uniform from most high-street retailers (H&M, Zara, Primark etc).

 Is it compulsory for me to purchase these items?